GaloisInc/HARDENS/README.md

 $ docker start HARDENS
 ```

-After running such a detacted container, attach to it for interactive
+After running such a detached container, attach to it for interactive
 use by running a command like:
 ```
 $ docker exec -it HARDENS bash -l